Hadley cell: Mechanism and characteristics

-The Hadley circulation describes the broad, thermally direct, and meridional overturning of air within the troposphere over the low latitudes.
+The Hadley circulation describes the broad, thermally direct and meridional overturning of air within the troposphere over the low latitudes.
 Within the global atmospheric circulation, the meridional flow of air averaged along lines of latitude are organized into circulations of rising and sinking motions coupled with the equatorward or poleward movement of air called meridional cells.
-These include the prominent "Hadley cells" centered over the tropics and the weaker "Ferrell cells" centered over the mid-latitudes.
+These include the prominent "Hadley cells" centered over the tropics and the weaker "Ferrel cells" centered over the mid-latitudes.
 The Hadley cells result from the contrast of insolation between the warm equatorial regions and the cooler subtropical regions.
 The uneven heating of Earth's surface results in regions of rising and descending air.
 Over the course of a year, the equatorial regions absorb more radiation from the Sun than they radiate away.
 At higher latitudes, the Earth emits more radiation than it receives from the Sun.
 Without a mechanism to exchange heat meridionally, the equatorial regions would warm and the higher latitudes would cool progressively in disequilibrium.
 The broad ascent and descent of air results in a pressure gradient force that drives the Hadley circulation and other large-scale flows in both the atmosphere and the ocean, distributing heat and maintaining a global long-term and subseasonal thermal equilibrium.

 The Hadley circulation covers almost half of the Earth's surface area, spanning from roughly the Tropic of Cancer to the Tropic of Capricorn.
 Vertically, the circulation occupies the entire depth of the troposphere.
 The Hadley cells comprising the circulation consist of air carried equatorward by the trade winds in the lower troposphere that ascends when heated near the equator, along with air moving poleward in the upper troposphere.
 Air that is moved into the subtropics cools and then sinks before returning equatorward to the tropics; the position of the sinking air associated with the Hadley cell is often used as a measure of the meridional width of the global tropics.
-The equatorward return of air and the strong influence of heating make the Hadley cell a thermally-driven and enclosed circulation.
+The equatorward return of air and the strong influence of heating make the Hadley cell a thermally driven and enclosed circulation.
 Due to the buoyant rise of air near the equator and the sinking of air at higher latitudes, a pressure gradient develops near the surface with lower pressures near the equator and higher pressures in the subtropics; this provides the motive force for the equatorward flow in the lower troposphere.
 However, the release of latent heat associated with condensation in the tropics also relaxes the decrease in pressure with height, resulting in higher pressures aloft in the tropics compared to the subtropics for a given height in the upper troposphere; this pressure gradient is stronger than its near-surface counterpart and provides the motive force for the poleward flow in the upper troposphere.
-Hadley cells are most commonly identified using the mass-weighted, zonally-averaged streamfunction of meridional winds, but they can also be identified by other measurable or derivable physical parameters such as velocity potential or the vertical component of wind at a particular pressure level.
+Hadley cells are most commonly identified using the mass-weighted, zonally averaged stream function of meridional winds, but they can also be identified by other measurable or derivable physical parameters such as velocity potential or the vertical component of wind at a particular pressure level.